-For income tax purposes, a resident is defined as any person who has continuously resided in Costa Rica for more than six months during the relevant tax year, or who has obtained a work permit from the Immigration Authorities.
+For income tax purposes, a resident is defined as any person who has resided in Costa Rica for more than 183 days.
+The compute of the days doesn't have to be continuous.
+The person could leave the country for periods that go under 30 days without interrupting the compute.

-Nonresidents, either employed or self-employed are subject to a flat 15% withholding tax on all income derived from personal services performed in Costa Rica and are not required to file income tax returns in the country.
+The work permit from the Immigration Authorities do not grant the status of resident for income tax purposes.

-Self-employed nonresidents receiving rental or business income must file an annual tax return and are subject to the self-employed progressive tax rate.
-However, in order to validly carry a business in the country, the proper immigration status is required.
+Non-residents, either employed or self-employed are subject to a flat withholding tax 25% on all income derived from personal services performed in Costa Rica and are not required to file income tax returns in the country.
+However, to validly carry a business in the country, the proper immigration status is required.